reflectoring/reflectoring.github.io/_posts/2017-09-05-tracing-with-spring-cloud-sleuth.md

 The environment variables are loaded from the Spring Boot configuration, which usually lies in the file `application.properties`.
-Since there can be log output before the file `application.properties` is loaded, Spring Cloud supports another file `bootstrap.properties`, which is loaded earlier.
+Since there can be log output before the file `application.properties` is loaded, Spring Cloud supports another file called `bootstrap.properties`, which is loaded earlier.
 So all properties which are needed in log output should be put into this file instead.

 Log output including the service name then looks like this: